raul-izquierdo/english/sources/vocabulary/Places/Moving and Travelling.md

 ## Other Movements

+dar un paseo
+    = taking a walk
-dar un paseo = go for a walk
+       - walking (es simplemente andando, no necesariamente _dando_ un paseo_) = go for a walk (intercambiable)
     ?
-Están dando un paseo y viendo las tiendas : `They are going for a walk and looking at the shops`
+Veo tres personas dando un paseo : `I see three people taking a walk` - `...going for a walk` ?
+Están dando un paseo y viendo las tiendas : `They are going for a walk and looking at the shops` - `They are taking a walk ...`

-andar con determinación/paso firme
-    = stride into/out/across/along/towards
-    ?
-Entró en la habitación con confianza : `She strode confidently into the room` ?
-Caminó por la calle con determinación : `He strode down the street with purpose`
+salir a pasear
+    = go for a walk (sí, además de para _dar un paseo_) ?
+Van a dar un paseo : `They are going for a walk` ?
+Salí a pasear por el parque : `I went for a walk in the park`

 alejarse = move away
     ?
 Se alejó del fuego : `He moved away from the fire`